Isy89/LBF/docs/source/plugins.rst

     │   └── └── plugin.py
     └── tests

-This plugin can be installed as follow:
+Once it has been generated, the plugin can be installed as follow:

 .. code-block:: bash

-    cd OUTPUTDIR &&  python -m build --wheel . && python -m pip install --force-reinstall dist/*.whl
+    cd OUTPUTDIR &&  python -m pip install .

-after a succesfull installation the `extract_cool_signal_name` command will be visible in the lbfextract feature_extraction_commands --help.
+after a successful installation, the `extract_cool_signal_name` command will be visible in the lbfextract feature_extraction_commands --help.
 At this moment the package won't do much since the hooks are not implemented.
 To implement them one can open the generated plugin.py file.